 Each SAIC Career Advisor has a unique background and specific advising focus:

 Co-director, Career + Co-op Center

-Under Vicki’s supervision, the Co-op Program has placed over 9,000 students in art-related internships, where they earn course credit and gain valuable work experience.
+Under Vicki Engonopoulos's supervision, the Co-op Program has placed more than 9,000 students in art-related internships, where they earn course credit and gain valuable work experience.
 She has been a major player in guiding and expanding the Cooperative Internship Education Program as well as key components of experiential learning.
 She is chair of the arts and culture group for the National Society of Experiential Education and an active member of the Cooperative Education and Internship Association.
-Vicki obtained her Bachelor of Fine Arts degree from the University of Iowa in painting and drawing.
+Engonopoulos obtained her Bachelor of Fine Arts degree from the University of Iowa in painting and drawing.
 She has also taught photography and ceramics and led several SAIC study trips to Ireland and Greece.
 She continues to remember that place of being a young artist and assists students with transactions and transitions to their professional practices as artists.

 Katharine (Kate) Schutta

 Assistant Dean of Student Affairs and Co-director of the Career + Co-op Center

 Kate Schutta advises students and alumni/ae on professional and job search strategies and coordinates Career + Co-op Center activities and resources.
 Schutta’s past experience includes book cover and poster illustration and teaching at SAIC and the Royal College of Art.
 Exhibitions include: National Museum of Art, Wroclaw; Royal College of Art (RCA); and the School of the Art Institute of Chicago.
 Grants and Fellowships: Chicago Artists Assistance Program grants; RCA Research Fellowship in Communication Design; and Peoples' Republic of Poland Art & Culture Grant.
 Education: MFA (1989), BFA (1985), School of the Art Institute of Chicago; BA History of Art (1983), Bryn Mawr College.